effektif/user-docs/docs/process-builder/actions.rst

 Control flow elements
 ^^^^^^^^^^^^^^^^^^^^^

+The diagram also includes control flow elements, such as events and gateways.
-Control flow elements like events and gateways are also part of the diagram, but unlike actions, control flow elements don’t represent something that should happen.
+Unlike actions, control flow elements don’t represent something that should happen.
 Instead, you use events and gateways to specify the flow between the actions.